 East Asian Humanities I: The Classical Foundations

 An introduction to the literature, art, religion and philosophy of China, Japan and Korea from antiquity to ca. 1400.
 Readings focus on primary texts in translation, complemented by museum visits and supplementary materials on the course website.
-The course aims to allow students to explore the unique aspects of East Asian civilizations and the connections between them through an interactive web-based platform (see a screenshot here), in which assignments are integrated with the texts and media on the website.
+The course aims to allow students to explore the unique aspects of East Asian civilizations and the connections between them through an interactive web-based platform, in which assignments are integrated with the texts and media on the website.
 No prior knowledge of working with digital media is required.
-No knowledge of East Asian languages or history is required.
+No knowledge of East Asia or experience working with digital media is required.
 First-year students are welcome.
 This course fulfills a requirement for the certificate in Interdisciplinary Studies in the Humanities.

 Sima Qian, Records of the Grand Historian The Great Age of Chinese Poetry

 Selection of Classical Japanese, Korean, and Tang Poems

 Bai Juyi, The Song of Lasting Pain

 Murasaki Shikibu, The Tale of Genji

 This course builds on HUM/EAS/COM 233, but students need not have taken HUM 233 / EAS 233 / COM 233.
 There are no prerequisites.
 First-year and students with no previous experience of East Asian studies are welcome to enroll.